powwow-capstone/spacemonitor/README.md

 ## Committing to Github:
 > **Make sure that your submodule branches and root repo branch are on the intended branches for commits**

-If typing `git status` returns one of the submodule directories as modified or untracked.

 ### Example Commit
 For example, I've updated a file in the `frontend` submodule directory I want to push my updates to BOTH the superproject repo and the submodule repo.
 Running `git status` in the project root directory produces the following output: